uwsampl/nexus/README.md

 Argument -f means to overwrite the existing model profile in model database.

-If we add an new model, it is necessary to generate model profile for each GPU.
-If we add an new GPU, it is also necessary to generate model profile of each model for this new GPU.
+If we add a new model, it is necessary to generate model profile for each GPU.
+If we add an new GPU, it is also necessary to generate model profile of each model on this new GPU.

 ### Step 3: Start Nexus service